 Oh wow.
 The first cheesecake recipe on my blog.
 It’s not that I don’t love me a good cheesecake, it’s actually one of my fav desserts, but it’s such an everyday classic dessert that I haven’t got around to making it.
 Although I have a recipe for my poppy seed and curd bars on the blog.
 When I saw a cinnamon roll cheesecake on The girl who ate everything, I knew it would be amazing and I had to try it.
 Oh my, I love being right, it’s so good, so addictive and even better than I expected.
-I don’t have to mention that cinnamon rolls are also one of my favourites right?
+I don’t have to mention that cinnamon rolls are also one of my favorites right?
 Haha, I feel like I say that for almost every dessert now :D. It’s so creamy and sweet and cinnamony.
 The cinnamon roll batter part gives it the perfect texture that reminds of cinnamon rolls.
 I love it because the recipe doesn’t call for yeast, for some reason I don’t like making desserts with yeast even though I love to eat them.

 I changed the recipe a bit because I thought it used too much sugar, so I reduced that a lot.
 I also used cottage cheese instead of Philadelphia cream cheese.
 I feel like cream cheese is a very American thing to use and yes, it’s what original cheesecake is made of, but in Slovenia, we have really good cottage cheese that we use a lot, so I used that and sour cream instead of the cream cheese.
 It makes the cheesecake lighter and contains more protein.